 While effectively dealing in the stock market, you need to have correct knowledge about current stock market timings in India.
 Stock market timings remain the same all over the country.
 There are two major stock exchanges in India, namely the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
 NSE and BSE stock market timings in India also remain the same.
 Therefore, you can buy, sell, trade, or invest in securities from any part of the country during that time.
 BSE was established in 1875 and is Asia’s oldest stock exchange.
 On the other hand, NSE was incorporated in 1992, while it commenced operations in 1994.

 Indian stock market timings for trading is dividend into three segments Pre-Opening Session, Normal Trading Session and Post-Closing Session.
-The regular NSE and BSE stock market timings are from 9.15 AM to 3.30 PM.
+The regular NSE and BSE stock market open time is 9.15 AM and the stock market closing time is 3.30 PM.
 Also, there’s a pre-opening session from 9.00 AM to 9.15 AM and a post-closing session after 3.30 PM which runs up till 4.00 PM.

 NSE and BSE Stock Market Opening and Closing Timings